AR-Rosas/tradealink/content/pages/index.md

 slug: index
 hero:
   title: $1,500 Business Automation & Systems — One Service, Done Right
   description: Choose from our professional services designed to streamline your business operations.
-Fixed price, expert delivery, and lifetime access to our agency vault of tools, templates, and resources.
+Fixed price, expert delivery, and full documentation so you own your system completely.
 sections:
   whatWeDo:
     title: Professional Services — $1,500 Each
     description: Choose from our services below or describe what you need in the booking form.
-Delivery time depends on service complexity (typically 2+ weeks).
-Includes full documentation and access to our internal agency vault.
+Delivery timeline depends on scope (small systems & audits: 2–5 days; full automation/CRM builds: 2–3 weeks).
+Includes full documentation and training.
     tasks:
       - Business Workflow Automation System
       - Operations Audit + SOP Creation